 However, it can be done.
 You just have to be smart and source out the best deals.
 For example, did you know that Revolution offer 50% off food on Mondays?
 Or that you can buy a bottle of wine for £10 at The Garrett pub in Manchester (which is insanely cheap for central Manchester)?
-Or that you get free pizza with every round of drinks above £10 in Dry Bar (before 8/9pm)?
+Or that Walrus has an insanely good happy hour?

 This is how I manage to go out so frequently while spending a fraction of what I would usually.
 Even if I’m eating somewhere that doesn’t have any special offers, I will always choose carefully in order to avoid overspending.
 I will order tap water, I’ll always see if the restaurant has a lunch menu, and if all else fails then I’ll opt for one of the cheapest options such as a panini or side dish (sweet potato fries anyone?).

-When it comes to drinks, I’ll order a pint of the cheapest lager (because it lasts me the longest) rather than choosing a £9 cocktail that will be gone in minutes.
+When it comes to drinks, I’ll order a pint of lager (because it lasts me the longest) rather than choosing a £9 cocktail that will be gone in minutes.
 I’ll also pre-drink with my friends if we’re having a night out.
-For example, before we went to the casino, my two friends and I polished off two bottles of Prosecco between us which was a nice start.

 So what about splitting the bill?